 17. A DIY Snack Box

-Fill a box with his favorite snacks, candies, or drinks.
-This gift is simple but always appreciated.
+A snack box filled with your dad’s favorite treats is simple but always appreciated.

 18. A Sports Cap